tkaczmarzyk/specification-arg-resolver/README.md

 	return customerRepo.findAll(spec);
     }
 ```
-* For request with params `?id_in=1,2,invalidId` - only valid params will be taken into consideration (invalid params (not whole specification) will be ignored)
+* For request with params `?id_in=1,2,invalidId` - only valid params will be taken into consideration (invalid params (not the whole specification) will be ignored)
-* For request with only invalid params `id_in=invalidId1,invalidId2` - empty result will be returned as there are only invalid parameters (which are ignored).
+* For request with only invalid params `id_in=invalidId1,invalidId2` - an empty result will be returned as there are only invalid parameters (which are ignored).

 Path variable support
 ---------------------